Desktop47-02.jpg

 NO PILLOW LIKE IT

-Whether your style is modern, classic, relaxed, inspired by the sea, or a ski chalet, the possibilities at Designs by Alina are endless.
-And when it comes to accent pillows, there is no collection like it.
+Whether your style is modern, classic, relaxed, coastal, or alpine, the possibilities at Designs by Alina are endless.
+When it comes to accent pillows, there is no collection like ours.

 ABOUT OUR LUXE PILLOWS

-Our 20” x 12” lumbar pillows* are fabricated in our Santa Barbara studio entirely by hand including the handwoven accent panels.
-Fine camel shavings, merino, alpaca wool, and/or silk fibers are hand-worked into exquisite linen or Belgian bouclé by our design team.
-Our pillows are lined and filled with 100% white goose down.
+Our 20” x 12” lumbar pillows* are handcrafted in our Santa Barbara studio, including the handwoven accent panels.
+Fine camel shavings, merino, alpaca wool, and silk fibers are worked into exquisite linen or Belgian bouclé by our design team.
+Each pillow is lined and filled with 100% white goose down.

 CUSTOMIZATION

-We are happy to customize the size and panel colors to fit your needs.
+We’re happy to customize size and panel colors to suit your needs.
 Contact us at customerservice@designsbyalina.com.

 TO THE TRADE

-So if you are looking for precision workmanship, unique design, the best materials on the market and excellent customer service, look no further than Designs by Alina.
-We are passionate about everything we do.
+If you're looking for precision workmanship, unique design, the finest materials, and outstanding customer service, look no further than Designs by Alina.
+We are passionate about every detail we create.

 Bernardo de Albergaria